 4. “Video isn’t important in marketing your home.”

 - There are so many statistics about how important images and video are in today’s online marketing world.
-Like this, or this, or this extensive white paper.
+Like this, or this.

 - YouTube is the 2nd largest search engine.
 Its the third most visited website in the world.

 - Video shows up on page one of a Google search.